 And all of America may well recognize Sully, Vet Dog #41 in the accompanying photo.
 Sully, is the yellow Labrador retriever who served with the former President of the United States George H. W. Bush during the last six months of his life, until Bush’s death on November 30, 2018.
 Sully’s photo at President Bush’s casket is an unforgettable image.
 Sully now provides service at Walter Reed National Military Medical Center in Bethesda, Maryland.

-Congratulations D&B People!
+Congratulations D&B Team!

 Brown, Kelly – Walking